 Elements of Self-Esteem

 The goal of self-esteem is to bolster self-confidence and self-value.
 On the surface, this appears to be a noble and worthwhile goal.
-However, the strategies behind self-esteem are self-promotion and self-identification to the exclusion of everything else.
+But, the strategies behind self-esteem promote unhealthy behaviors and traits.
+They encourage self-promotion and self-identification to the exclusion of everything else.

 Thus, bolstering the Ego and magnifying unhealthy tendencies of each personality type.
 This is a very slippery slope.
 It encourages people to degenerate downward into unhealthy levels of their personality.
 It promotes the idea that self-worth is ONLY available if you are extraordinary by someone else’s standard.
 As we will see in a moment this the opposite of the strategies and elements of self-compassion.

-So, this reinforces the unhealthy idea that we are only valuable to others and consequently ourselves if we are exceptional, different and better than others.
+Self-esteem tactics reinforce an unhealthy self-image.
+It promotes the idea that we are only valuable to others and ourselves if we are exceptional, different, and better than others.
 We must strive to be “special” instead of authentic.
 We reflect this “ideal” in several unhealthy cultural obsessions.
 We the emphasis on superheroes and anthropomorphic beings like vampires, werewolves, etc.

 Self-Esteem Tactics and Goals

 The tactics of self-esteem are to produce students who believe they are superior to everyone else.
 This ignores the statistical fact the most people are average.
 However, positive, confident people are easier to handle in a classroom setting.
-Even though people learn at different rates, adjusting the teaching curriculum would be impossible in a mass classroom setting.
+We know people learn at different rates.
+But, adjusting the teaching curriculum would be impossible in a mass classroom setting.

-It’s far easier to base the learning process on benchmarks that they can easily measure.
-This means basing a curriculum on the student’s ability to memorize prioritized data.
-This does not line up with social learning theory.
-A good learning environment is one which promotes an inclusive learning environment of differing levels.
+It’s far easier to base the learning process on benchmarks that can measure easily.
+This means basing the curriculum on the student’s ability to memorize prioritized data.
+This does not line up with accepted social learning theory.
+A healthy learning environment is one that promotes inclusive learning of differing levels.
 Our public school system is a uniform standard and progression for everyone.
 There are too many factors to consider allowing students with different learning styles and abilities.
 So, segregation by learning “ability” is routine to track students to the learning outcomes.

 We learn quickly that fitting in is essential to success in this type of learning environment.
 This is why people like Albert Einstein failed public school.